-A policy is a mechanism for enforcing filters on traffic.
-These filters generally control authentication, access, allotted consumption, and service level access (SLA).
+A policy extends the functionality of an API and enforces certain capabilities such as security.
+A policy can control access and traffic.
+For example, a policy can generally control authentication, access, allotted consumption, and service level access (SLA).
 You can apply policies to these types of APIs:

 An APIkit project

 For example, deploy the APIkit project to Anypoint Platform using API auto-discovery and apply a policy.

 An API running on CloudHub

 Design an API on Anypoint Platform, configure a proxy for Cloudhub, and apply a policy.

 An API deployed to a private or cloud-based Mule Runtime 3.8.x or later

 An API deployed to API Gateway Runtime 2.x